hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 # Architecture
 ![mmo_server_architecture](https://github.com/hyklux/portfolio-mmoserver-cpp-boost-asio/assets/96270683/d2273548-db3f-4d83-a699-7c4cb56f4bbe)
-- The server consists of a number of sub-modules, each module defined to do ceratin tasks.
+- The server consists of a number of sub-modules, each module defined to do certain tasks.
 - In an actual live service, even the same module(say User module) can exist more than one according to the number of users that can be accommodated for each one.
-- Each module communicates with other modules through Coordinator or Connector module, depending on the configuration.
+- Each module communicates with other modules through Connector module.

 # Server Container